 Keep your tablets in their blister pack until it is time to take them.
 If you take the tablets out of the blister pack they may not keep well.

-Keep SOMAC Heartburn Relief tablets in a cool dry place where the temperature stays below 30°C.
+Keep the medicine in a cool dry place where the temperature stays below 30°C.

-Do not store SOMAC Heartburn Relief or any other medicines in a bathroom or near a sink.
-Do not leave it in the car or on window sills.
+Do not store it or any other medicines in the bathroom, near a sink or windowsill.
+Do not leave it in the car.
 Heat and dampness can destroy some medicines.

-Keep SOMAC Heartburn Relief where children cannot reach it.
+Keep it where children cannot reach it.
 A locked cupboard at least one-and-a-half metres above the ground, is a good place to store medicines.

-If you stop taking SOMAC Heartburn Relief or the tablets have passed their expiry date, ask your pharmacist what to do with any tablets that are left over.
+If you stop taking this medicine or if the tablets have passed their expiry date, ask your pharmacist what to do with any tablets that are left over.